 - L-Tyrosine: L-tyrosine can improve cognitive performance during sleep deprivation without significantly affecting sleep function L-Tyrosine is an amino acid that is used to produce noradrenaline and dopamine; supplemental appears to be anti-stress for acute stressors (which tend to deplete noradrenaline) and may preserve stress-induced memory deficits.

 Try these changes and see how much difference breakfast, blue lights and a few nutrients can make.
 Getting restful sleep is crucial for fat loss.
 If you’re having trouble losing stubborn fat, we can help.
-Book an appointment with a Biosignature Practitioner to learn more about how we can get you to your goal.
+Book an appointment to learn more about how we can get you to your goal.

 For the best gains, sleep for high reps.